OpenAI ChatGPT Edu

 ChatGPT Edu is a chatbot and virtual assistant that can help with various tasks.
 Possible tasks include answering questions, drafting documents, summarizing text, creating images, or automating processes.
 ChatGPT Edu is available to current SFSU students, faculty, and staff through an enterprise agreement between the CSU and Open AI.
 The agreement ensures that CSU data is securely stored and will not be used to train Open AI’s AI models.
 ChatGPT Edu supports Open AI's most advanced model, as well as image generation and custom GPTs, which are prebuilt AI tools tailored for specific tasks.

-ChatGPT Edu accounts coming soon
+ChatGPT Edu accounts available now!

 Get Started with ChatGPT Edu